Table of Contents

 Laptops and Listening

-This headache on the top of your head can be created by craning the neck forward while turning to one side.
+Craning the neck forward while turning to one side can cause a headache on the top of the head.
 Several other posts feature muscles that create cervicogenic headaches associated with Forward-Head Posture.

-The original research talked about it being a problem with bird watchers.
+The original research mentioned it as a problem with bird watchers.
 Currently, it seems more common in people who lean toward their monitors while twisting to one side.
-I have also seen this from painting the molding.
+I have also seen this when painting the molding.
 Decades ago, I saw it in counselors who leaned forward emphatically.

 Stuck in a Position